Businesses

 Where did ₹16,500 disappear?

 Welcome to the hidden world of international payment fees.
 These charges eat into your earnings silently.
-Most freelancers and exporters lose 3-5% on every foreign payment without realising it.
+Most Indian freelancers and exporters lose 3–5% on every foreign payment through banks or Payoneer — and up to 7–9% through PayPal — without realising it.

 That's ₹15,000-25,000 lost on a ₹5 lakh payment.
 Over a year, you could be losing several lakhs to fees you never agreed to pay.

-This guide shows you exactly where these fees hide and how to avoid them.
-We'll break down every charge, compare real costs across platforms, and share practical ways to keep more of your money.
+This 2026 guide shows you exactly where these fees hide and how to avoid them.
+We break down every hidden currency conversion charge across five real platforms, compare what you actually receive on a $5,000 payment, and share practical ways to keep more of your money.

 In this guide: